 4. To Stay Compliant

 International labor laws, worker classifications, industry regulations, compliant payroll, tax preparation and filings — these things, and more, are frequent pain points when hiring international employees.
-Employee onboarding programs offer ways to mitigate these concerns, particularly when it comes to communicating compliant software and IT usage and risk management to your globally remote workforce.
+Global employee onboarding programs offer ways to mitigate these concerns, particularly when it comes to communicating compliant software and IT usage and risk management to your globally remote workforce.

 5. To Stay with You

 Strong onboarding programs are also retention strategies.
 Nearly 70% of employees are more likely to remain with an employer for three years or more after an excellent onboarding experience.